- Your credit summarizes your financial behavior and payment history.

 - Making regular payments on existing debt, diversifying your credit mix, and reducing your credit utilization can help you build credit, even if you have a low credit score or no credit history at all.

 Credit is an essential part of life.
 But many people don’t know why it’s so important—or how to build good credit.
+Don’t believe those advertisements promising to fix your credit quickly.
 The path to better credit takes time and patience, no matter where you are in your financial journey.
 Luckily, we’re here to help.

 This guide breaks down credit and its potential impact on your life.
 You’ll also find 5 tips to boost your credit, plus our favorite credit-building best practices to create a healthier financial future.